mousamdhakal/mousamdhakal/README.md

 ### Hi there, I'm Mousam 👋

 ## I'm a curious learner, a student and a developer!
-- 🔭 I’m currently working on Leapfrog Technology.
+- 🔭 I’m currently working at Leapfrog Technology.
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Angular.
 - ⚡ I like to travel new places and build new experiences.

 ### Connect with me: